growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

 Global Notifications will usually only send notifications for events in public pages.

-Enabling the checkbox will enable the detection of events in the following pages.
+Enabling the checkbox will detect events in the following pages.

 - Pages that are restricted to 'Only me'.
-- Pages that are restricted to 'only inside the group'.
+- Pages that are restricted to 'Only inside the group'.

 Pages that can only be viewed by people who know the link will always be unnotified, regardless of the setting.